 Promote scholarship, leadership, and workforce development

-Empower youths, including girls and women, as change agents and leaders
+Empower youths, boys & girls, and women; as change agents and leaders

 The Amadou Diallo Foundation works to achieve its mission of promoting racial equality by implementing education programs designed to identify, nurture, and support promising students—especially those of African descent—who are transitioning from high school to college.
 Through our scholarships, training programs, and global mentorship networks, we empower our students so that they can complete their degrees, build careers, and become conscientious leaders in their communities.
 Our vision is to end racial inequities, promote education, and connect people, particularly of African descent.Explore Our Programs